Zoe-ZhengYijia/Zoe-ZhengYijia.github.io/contents/home.md

 [Visit my GitHub](https://github.com/Zoe-ZhengYijia)

-She is currently pursuing a Master's degree in Communication at the School of Journalism and Communication, Nanjing University.
+I am currently pursuing a Master's degree in Communication at the School of Journalism and Communication, Nanjing University.
+Follow my personal WeChat Official Account for more updates

 #### Contact